 - Make sure clothes are age-appropriate: Small zippers or smooth, rounded buttons may be too frustrating for toddlers who are just starting to try to dress.
 Picking out easy-on, easy-off pieces of clothing can help boost your little one’s confidence.

 - Allow for mix-&-match: When young children begin dressing themselves, they tend to put their own spin on fashion.
-Whether Baby chooses stripes with plaids, one red and one orange sock, or two different sandals, focus on what he accomplished, not the final ensemble.
+Whether Baby chooses stripes with plaids, one red and one orange sock, or two different sandals, focus on what they accomplished, not the final ensemble.

 - “Hand and Finger Skills of Your Preschooler.”
 Caring for Your Baby and Young Child: Birth to Age 5 HealthyChildren.org.
 American Academy of Pediatrics.
 11/21/2015 https://www.healthychildren.org/English/ages-stages/preschool/Pages/Hand-and-Finger-Skills-of-Your-Preschooler.aspx